tanaka-lusengo/builders-collective-server/README.md

 # Builders’ Collective - Server

 A dedicated social media platform for Construction Professionals & Skilled Tradesmen and companies’ to network and secure quality jobs.

-- This is the back-end for https://github.com/tanaka-lusengo/builders-collective-client
+- This is the back-end for the client https://github.com/tanaka-lusengo/builders-collective-client
 - The Socket server for real-time communication can be found https://github.com/tanaka-lusengo/builders-collective-socket

 - You can find the deployed site on: https://builders-collective.herokuapp.com/